paria340/paria340/README.md

 - 👋 Hi, I’m @paria340
-- 👀 I’m interested in ... hiking, skiing, beaches and learning how to code!
+- 👀 I’m interested in ... hiking, skiing, beaches and CODING!
-- 🌱 I’m currently learning ... python and web development going to start a course soon as well!
+- 🌱 I’m currently learning ... ruby on rails after the compeletion of my Web Dev immersive BootCamp!
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects, to learn and grow my coding skills!
 - 📫 How to reach me ... paria340@gmail.com

 <!---